-Activity #1 Frequency Average Duration

-(D,W,M,I) Short < 30 min Long up to 2 hrs.
-Extended > 2 hrs

-Client intake session D Х

-Can concentration or focus be maintained throughout the duration of the activity?
+Activity #1 Frequency P verage Duratio on · (D,W,M,I) Short < 30 min Long up to 2 hrs.
+Extended > 2 hrs Client intake session D X Can concentration or focus be maintained through Usually No nout the duration o of the activity?
 If not, why?

-□ No

-Activity #2 Frequency Average Duration (D,W,M,I) Short < 30 min Long up to 2 hrs.
-Extended > 2 hrs Writing placement contract and training plans W X Can concentration or focus be maintained throughout the duration of the activity?
-If not, why?
-Client interruptions, phone, staff requiring information.
-Must attend to walk in clients and phone calls when no one else is in the office.
+Activity #2 Frequency Α verage Duratio on , (D,W,M,I) Short < 30 min Long up to 2 hrs.
+Extended > 2 hrs Writing placement contract and training plans M X □ Usually If not, why?
+Usually No Client interruptions, phone, staff requiring information one else is in the office. • calls when no No Client interruptions, phone, staff requiring information one else is in the office. ition.
+Must attend to walk in clier nts and phone o No Client interruptions, phone, staff requiring informa tion.
+Must attend to walk in clier • No Client interruptions, phone, staff requiring information one else is in the office. ition.
+Must attend to walk in clier nts and phone o on

-Activity #3 Frequency Average Duration

-(D,W,M,I) Short < 30 min Long up to 2 hrs.
-Extended > 2 hrs

-Workplace visit or coaching session W Х

-Can concentration or focus be maintained throughout the duration of the activity?
-If not, why?

-🔲 Usually

-🖾 No

-Problems can be multifaceted with client requiring r eferrals to many youtside agen cies.
-Disruptio ns from other

-clients or employers.